S-Mackenzie1678/programmer-training/general/lessons/vim/README.md

 and ":wqa" which is the same as :wq but for all open files.

-":tabe <filename>" opens a new file in a new "tab".
+":tabe <filename>" opens a <filename> in a new "tab".

 "gt" switches tabs in a left-to-right order by using in esc mode.

-":vsp <filename>" opens a new file in the same tab by having a vertical split down the middle.
+":vsp <filename>" opens <filename> in the same tab by having a vertical split down the middle.
 This is useful for .cpp file .h file pairs.
 To switch between these files, in esc mode, use alt + arrow key (depending on which way you want to go).

 ":sp <filename>" is the same as :vsp but splits the screen horizontally.
 (It looks so much worse, don't use it).